 4.3.4 Interference into space research earth stations

 Interference into space research earth stations from mobile-satellite service operations in the band 137-138 MHz are subject to coordination under Article 9 of the RR.
 Below 1 GHz appropriate deployment and site shielding may be used to protect space research earth stations sites and to minimize the need for coordination with fixed and mobile emitters.
-Above 1 GHz, Article 21 of the RR applies. .The method for the determination of the coordination area around an earth station in frequency bands between 100 MHz and 105 GHz shared between space and terrestrial radiocommunication services is given in Appendix 7 of the RR...
+Above 1 GHz, Article 21 of the RR applies.

 Interference from LEO mobile satellites may be a source of interference to DRS space-to-Earth links due to their close proximity to the surface of the Earth, the density of their systems and the number of systems that are likely to operate within the band.
-The potential for interference from fixed and mobile stations does exist if the DRS earth station protection criteria in Recommendation ITU-R SA.1155 are exceeded.
+The potential for interference from fixed and mobile stations does exist if the DRS earth station protection criteria in Rec.
+ITU-R SA.1155 are exceeded.
 For these cases, coordination may be necessary as described in Appendix 7 of the RR.

+The method for the determination of the coordination area around an earth station in frequency bands between 100 MHz and 105 GHz shared between space and terrestrial radiocommunication services is given in Appendix 7 of the RR.
+Methodologies for calculating coordination areas around EESS and SRS earth stations to avoid harmful interference from IMT systems in the frequency bands 25.5-27 GHz and 37-38 GHz are covered in Rec.
+ITU-R SA.2142.
+Protection of SRS earth stations from mobile (aircraft) stations in the 2 200-2 290 MHz band is covered in Rec.
+ITU-R SA.2078.

 4.3.5 ITU unwanted emissions limits

 The ITU-R defines unwanted emissions in two separate regions.
 The region just outside the necessary bandwidth is the out-of-band region; the region farther out is the region of spurious emissions.
 Rec.
 ITU-R SM.1539 defines the boundary region.
-In general, the boundary is 250% of the necessary bandwidth, but there are some exceptions.
+In general, the boundary is 2.5 times the necessary bandwidth, but there are some exceptions.

 Radio Regulations No. 3.8 states that, in regards to out-of-band emissions, transmitting stations should, to the maximum extent possible, satisfy the most recent ITU-R Recommendation.
 The out-of-band emission mask for space services is defined in Annex 5 of Rec.
 ITU-R SM.1541.
 However, there is currently no ITU out-of-band emission mask applicable for space services operating space-to-space links.